Florence Gell: Township of York

-Florence Gell was Chair of the Advisory Recreation Committee in 1946–1947 and then Corresponding Secretary in 1949–1953.
+In February 1946, the Township Council appointed Gell to its new citizen's Advisory Recreation Committee.
+Gell remained a citizen-member through December 1953, after which she joined the Council itself.
+Gell was Chair of the Committee in 1946–1947 and then Corresponding Secretary in 1949–1953.
 As Secretary, Gell received an honorarium from the Township, unlike all other positions on the committee.